-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 340, the third acceptance test of the CCSDS SLE bluebook version 4 software update between the Ahead MOC with ESA using New Norcia (DSS-74) was conducted.
-SLE telemetry and command binds were successful.
-Ground system status data and spacecraft telemetry were received but not displayed.
-A byte swapping issue with the processing of telemetry was identified.
-Further testing will be scheduled. - On day 341, during the DSS-14 support, turbo decoder lock was lost briefly at 0214z.
-This anomaly resulted in the loss of 437 frames of real-time telemetry and SSR data. - On day 343, during the DSS-34 support, turbo decoder lock was lost briefly at 0204z, 0416z, 0429z, and 0608z.
-This anomaly resulted in the loss of 12 frames of real-time telemetry and SSR data. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 015, the fifth acceptance test of the CCSDS SLE bluebook version 4 software update between the Ahead MOC with the ESA was successfully conducted.
+One additional test with the DSN has been requested for ground software validation. - 2.
 The following spacecraft/instrument events occurred during this week.
-The Ahead observatory operated nominally during this week. - The average daily science data return for Ahead was 5.1 Gbits during this week.
+The Ahead observatory operated nominally during this week. - The average daily science data return for Ahead was 6.1 Gbits during this week.